Antvirf/antvirf.github.io/content/posts/aks-nginx-ingress.md

 ```

-## Configure the ingress controller to use a static public IP
+## Configure the ingress controller to use a static public IP (AKS)

 This can also be done with an initialization parameter during installation if the IP already exists.